 - there are no objections to your appointment

-You’ll continue to be a deputy until your court order is changed or cancelled.
+You’ll continue to be a deputy until your court order is changed, cancelled or expires.

 Other ways to make decisions for someone